juansgomez87/quad-pred/README.md

 You can also change the flags in the contructor method to output a taggram or print the mean probability of the classifier over the whole clip.

-You can use the `-help` flag to see the complete list of information.
+You can use the `--help` flag to see the complete list of information with `python3 quad_pred.py --help` or `docker run --rm quadpred -h`.
 ```
-docker run --rm quadpred -h
 usage: quad_pred.py [-h] -s SPEECH -m MUSIC -i INPUT

 optional arguments: